 Aside from switching up your fat sources, one of the key elements to fighting high cholesterol is eating plenty of high-fiber foods.
 Fiber is found in all types of whole, real plant foods including vegetables, fruits, whole grains and legumes.
 Where is fiber missing?
 In processed foods that are refined and full of sugar — including most breakfast cereals, pastries, breads, rolls, pasta, cookies and granola bars.

 When it comes to protein sources, “lean” is usually the name of the game.
-Healthy lean proteins include pasture-raised poultry like turkey or chicken, fish and other seafood, beans and, yes, even eggs.
-While I’m not a fan myself, the DASH Diet and TLC both promote low-fat milk products including yogurt and reduced-fat cheeses.
-For the average person, it’s also perfectly healthy to eat grass-fed animal products as part of an otherwise balanced diet, including beef and lamb.
+Healthy lean proteins include pasture-raised poultry like turkey or chicken, wild-caught fish and other seafood, beans and, yes, even eggs.

 This way of eating is closely related to the Mediterranean Diet — one of the most highly recommended dietary plans that doctors prescribe to their high-cholesterol patients.
 People in the countries surrounding the Mediterranean region rely heavily on eating what’s sourced and grown locally rather than packaged foods that are full of refined vegetable oils, sugar, sodium and artificial ingredients.

 The key to lowering heart disease risk factors, including high cholesterol, is reducing inflammation.
-Inflammatory foods include:
+High cholesterol foods to avoid include:

 - packaged foods of all kinds